The case for cropping..

 The one downside to cropping is loss of resolution if one intends to do a larger print.
 Best would be to see the crop/composition in camera, rather than after the fact.

-Sometimes though, I simply don’t see it in the moment, and adjust settings accordingly.
+Sometimes though, I simply don’t see it in the moment!
 Learning Я Me!

 Some examples..